If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 Tip #1 – Start to Learn About Child Custody

 It used to be; the law was treated as a secret.
 The only way you could get your questions answered was to talk with a lawyer.
 There were no "free consultations."

 That is no longer the case.

-Now that we have the internet everywhere (even on cell phones), there is no excuse for anyone not to understanding their legal problem.
+Now that we have the Internet everywhere (even on cell phones), there is no excuse for anyone not to understand their legal problem.
 A good starting point includes:

 - Search the Internet for Frequently Asked Questions about child custody

 - Visit lawyer websites dealing with child custody.

 - Watch the informational videos on YouTube about child custody.